 You may apply for a maximum of two taught programmes or one taught and one research programme at Queen Mary.
 If you are applying online, you will need to submit two applications.
 Please note: although you may apply for two programmes, under College regulations you can only study for one qualification at a time.
 If you receive offers for both programmes, you will be required to accept one and decline the other.

 Is there a deadline for receipt of applications?

-There is no fixed closing date for applications but you should remember that decisions on applications will be made as quickly as possible and popular programmes may become full so we advise applying as soon as possible.
-Check the website to see if the programme you wish to apply for is full.
+There is no fixed closing date for applications but you should remember that decisions on applications will be made as quickly as possible.
 Students seeking financial support from Research Councils or other award giving bodies are asked to apply as early as possible and make it clear in their application the Research Council deadline.
 Additionally students applying for QMUL Studentships are reminded that their applications must be in line with Research Degrees Office deadlines – available from the Postgraduate Research Studentship page.

 Is there an application fee?

 No, the College does not charge an application fee

 Is my qualification recognised?

 Our International Office have a list of countries/regions for which we have published admissions information online.
 Please see our international students section.
 Alternatively we use UKNARIC to check the equivalency of International and European qualifications: www.naric.org.uk

 All complete applications will be considered by Admissions Tutors.
 Providing you have included all the required documentation, we aim to inform you of a decision on your application within four weeks of receipt.